shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 Because I'm not only grateful for the life I have today but who and how it was created.
 And who continues to imagine a true and beautiful life for me and creates it.

 And because I don't recognize my role in creating the moments I'm grateful for - the moments that lead to "there she is".
-I also don't recognize my role in creating "there she goes" momments.
+I also don't recognize my role in creating "there she goes" moments.

 **There she goes**

-"There she goes" moments are usually moments when I prioritize others' (real or perceieved) expecations over myself.
+"There she goes" moments happen when I prioritize others' (real or perceieved) expecations over myself.
 This could just opening to Slack to see if anyone needs anything even if it's after hours.
 This could be trying to please my parents by compromising my alone time to equal amounts of time with them both.
 These are moments where I don't recognize my role in creating these scenarios and therefore, forget that I have the power to change them.

 Even if I fundamentally know that everything is changing all the time, sometimes I don't feel that way.
 I don't feel like this can change.
 And I forget that anything can change if you put in the effort (or at least most things).
 But changing things can sounds exhausting and scary.